Tree of Might

 Foolish, she tells herself, snapping her eyes open and lifting her chin up in defiance as she heads inside.

 The cave is cold, moist and dark with only a series of lit torches hanging off the walls with a decent amount of space in between them.
-Sakura walks with cautious steps, making sure the soles of her boots didn't cause an echo to alert the prisoner at the very end of the cave.
+Sakura walks with cautious steps, making sure the soles of her boots don't cause an echo to alert the prisoner at the very end of the cave.

 When she sees him she bites her lower lip until it bleeds.

 His head is dipped low; chin resting against his chest.
 The heavy iron chains nailed to the cave's wall lead to the back of his neck, chained to a thick collard around his throat.
 Sakura holds her breath in, studying his pale skin and all the battle scars that litter his bare chest.
-He shifts, the chains clasped on his writs by iron bracelets clink against each other.
+He shifts, the chains clasped on his wrists by iron bracelets clink against each other.